 We dined at the restaurant in the Au Vieux Moulin Hotel in Chablis, and as you can see from the image above, the food was exquisite.
 These establishments offer a range of delicious local French cuisine, allowing you to experience the region’s authentic flavors.

 If you prefer to dine in the comfort of your room or one of the communal areas, the château has kitchenette facilities in select rooms, which include a microwave, toaster, and fridge for your convenience.
-You’ll have complimentary breakfast each morning in the main château dining area during your stay.
+During your stay, you’ll have complimentary breakfast each morning in the main château dining area.

 Parking and Transportation